adrianlazaro8/Tesseract_sevenSegmentsLetsGoDigital/README.md

 ----------------------

-With this trained data, you should do a previus image processing (just in case, I've done it through OpenCV):
+With this trained data, you should do a previous image processing to make it work correctly.
+I've done it through OpenCV:

 - First step.
 Convert the image to Black&White
 - Second step.
 Apply to the image a Gaussian Blur